cloudtools/tinyber/README.md

 TinyBER
 =======

-TinyBER is a very small, limited ASN.1 BER codec meant for use on embedded devices (or anywhere code size is restricted).
+TinyBER is a very small, limited ASN.1 BER codec and code generator meant for use on embedded devices (or anywhere code size is restricted).
+The generated code uses fixed-size structures and makes no calls to malloc or free.

 Usage
 -----